Kyle Shanahan

 Bosa is the only player left from San Francisco's 2019 defensive line, with the feared trio of Buckner, Armstead and Ford just a distant memory for a once-dominant unit.

-While the days of the 49ers' D-line completely taking over games appears to be in the rearview mirror, Shanahan remains confident San Francisco's 2024 unit is begining to find their stride after a strong showing in Week 3 against the Los Angeles Rams.
+While the days of the 49ers' D-line completely taking over games appear to be in the rearview mirror, Shanahan remains confident San Francisco's 2024 unit is beginning to find their stride after a strong showing in Week 3 against the Los Angeles Rams.

 "No, I thought we had a good pass rush,.
 Not on every down obviously, but I thought we affected the quarterback well," Shanahan said of the 49ers' D-line's performance in Los Angeles last weekend.
 "I thought guys won their one-on-ones and had a good game.
 I always want it to be more, always more.
 But I thought they had their best game."

 San Francisco added a number of veterans to its defensive line during the offseason, including Leonard Floyd, Yetur-Gross Matos and Jordan Elliott.
-However, it's taken a few weeks for the unit to hit their stride, with the challenge further amplified after Pro Bowl defensive tackle Javon Hargrave's likely-season-ending triceps injury.
+However, it's taken a few weeks for the unit to hit its stride, with the challenge further amplified after Pro Bowl defensive tackle Javon Hargrave's likely season-ending triceps injury.

 After recording 48 sacks in 2019, San Francisco's defensive front is on pace to fall well below that mark in 2024, logging only eight sacks through three games.